FunkinCompiler/funkin-extension/README.md

 Be sure to either restart VSCode or reload the window for the changes to take effect.
 After that you should be ready to go!
 [Here is a TTW file documenting the project's structure](./GETTING_STARED.md)

+## How to compile

+Mase sure to install both `vscode` and `vscode-debugadapter` haxelibs.

+As for node, run `npm install vscode-debugadapter` to install dependencies for the debugger.

-Not asossiated "Funkin' Crew" btw.
+#### Not asossiated "Funkin' Crew" btw.